Neo23x0/YARA-Style-Guide/README.md

 Whether you are a seasoned security professional or just getting started with YARA, this guide will provide you with the tools you need to create effective malware detection rules.

+## Scope

+This YARA Style Guide is primarily focused on enhancing readability, maintainability, and usability of YARA rules.
+It doesn’t delve into the aspects of performance or resource utilization, although adhering to these best practices can inadvertently lead to optimized rule set performance. (e.g., the order of the expressions in the condition)

+For in-depth insights and strategies on performance and resource optimization, we recommend exploring [this project](https://github.com/Neo23x0/YARA-Performance-Guidelines/).

 ## Rule Names

 ```yara